Microsoft/azure-docs.pt-pt/articles/automation/troubleshoot/shared-resources.md

 "@
 ```

-## <a name="run-as-accounts"></a>Contas Run as
+## <a name="run-as-accounts"></a>Run As accounts

-### <a name="unable-create-update"></a>Cenário: Não for possível criar ou atualizar uma conta Run As
+### <a name="unable-create-update"></a>Scenario: You're unable to create or update a Run As account

 #### <a name="issue"></a>Problema

-Ao tentar criar ou atualizar uma conta Run As, receberá um erro semelhante a seguinte mensagem de erro:
+When you try to create or update a Run As account, you receive an error similar to the following error message:

 ```error
 You do not have permissions to create…